gdlyan/yc-playground/nocodb-pg-tf/04 Deploy NocoDB/readme.md

 }
 ```

-### Step 4.3.4 Let the `nocodb` module output the IP address of the network load balancer and some information required to access the ocodb instances directly
+### Step 4.3.4 Let the `nocodb` module output the IP address of the network load balancer and some information required to access the Nocodb instances directly
 In the `nocodb` module directory create the file `outputs.tf` with the following content:
 ```
 output "nlb_instance_private_ip" {